SHEDX10/SHEDX10/README.md

 - 👋 Hi, I’m @SHEDX10
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding and other program related stuffs.
-- 🌱 I’m currently learning coding
+- 🌱 I’m currently learning coding and develop webpage etc.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me aayamishere@gmail.com